Skip to main content

 From here, play data is added to that object so you can use it in segments, reports, and workflows.

-Embed videos with a Turnstile and Eloqua tracking script
+Embed videos with a Wistia Form and Eloqua tracking script

 After you’ve connected your Wistia and Eloqua accounts, the next step is to embed a video on a page with an Eloqua tracking script.